yidinghe/flutter_flare_demo/README.md

-# The Boring Star Animation
+# Flutter Flare Demo - The Borning Star Animation

 A sample for Flare on Flutter.